jaredden1/Pantry-pal/README.md

 ## Future Features:

 1. Alow the user to edit saved recipes so they can put their own twists on it.
-2. Add a from so users can input their own recipes and store all their recipes digitally.
+2. Add a form so users can input their own recipes and store all their recipes digitally.